Epsylene/caliban/README.md

   buffers, buffers everywhere;
 - The Vulkan Triangle;
 - Samplers and textures;
-- And last, but not least, a depth buffer.
+- A depth buffer.

+The code is being heavily commented as I go through the tutorial, so it can be useful as an implementation reference.